bfowle/talaria/docs/src/whitepapers/casg-architecture.md

 ### 10.1 Design Trade-offs

-CASG makes explicit trade-offs optimizing for specific use cases:
+SEQUOIA makes explicit trade-offs optimizing for specific use cases:

 | Aspect | Optimized For | Trade-off |
 |--------|--------------|-----------|